 Senior Solicitor – Clare Gleeson

 Clare was admitted as a solicitor in 2006.
 She holds degrees in Law and in Environmental Science.
 She commenced her career in local government at the Shire of Augusta Margaret River where she worked for 5 years as a Legal Officer.
-She then worked at top tier firm Lavan Legal for 5 years, working her way up to Senior Associate of that firm.
+She then worked at a top tier firm Lavan Legal in Perth for 5 years, working her way up to Senior Associate of that firm.

-She brings to McAuliffe Legal extensive experience working in the land development industry development projects, environmental matters and general local and state government administration issues.
+She brings to McAuliffe Legal extensive experience working in the land development industry, development projects, environmental matters and general local and state government administration issues.

 Her experience in the planning area includes working on numerous litigations, development and subdivision proposals, appeals to the State Administrative Tribunal, land use conflict resolution, planning, building and health prosecution proceedings, as well as drafting planning laws and policy.

 Clare has been involved in a range of environmental matters including clearance of native vegetation, threatened flora and fauna, project referral requirements under various local, state and commonwealth laws, noise regulations, contaminated sites and water licensing.